 I will also talk about the importance of relationship.
 We might say that, for human beings, the damage happens in relationship, often quite early, and the place for that damage potentially to be healed is in relationship.
 But for that to happen in therapy, the relationship has to feel safe, so that trust can gradually grow.
 That is the heart of therapy.

-I work with couples, and also offer clinical supervision for groups, and for individuals.
+I also offer clinical supervision for groups, and for individuals.
 I am a UKCP registered Psychotherapist and work in the centre of Edinburgh and also in the West End of Glasgow

 Training, qualifications & experience

 Core Process Psychotherapist, registered with UKCP since 2000